 If you remain open, willing and centered you will update yourself on every level, then your child will automatically follow suit.
 We often stick to well-worn pathways of behaviour, thinking and feeling. but what if there are more fulfilling ways of connecting with ourselves and those around us?
 More importantly, what if there are new ways of parenting?
 Think about asking “how can I best take care of myself right now?
 What brings me joy and fulfillment?
 What am I doing during lockdown that is helping me to be more myself and to have more balance?
 How can I take that forward post lockdown?”

 These are challenging times.
-What if doing or trying to be the best version of ourselves is what is needed by us, our families and humanity right now?
+What if what is needed right now is to try to be the best version of ourselves for our families and humanity?
 Getting there will require lots of self-honesty, determination, flexibility of mind and a positive and hopeful attitude.

 If we become the change we wish to see in the world, and if we adapt and grow in ourselves, then we are giving our children the best chance at thriving in the ‘new normal’.